 At the beginning of October, Scott and I spent a whirlwind 4 days in Rome.
-We even managed to fit in a tiramisu cooking class between visiting stunning fountains, domes, remnants of civilizations and eating delicious meals.
+We even managed to fit in a tiramisu cooking class between visiting stunning fountains, domes, remnants of civilizations and Slow Food restaurants.
 In Italy, it really is all about the food.

 We stayed in Trastevere, which is on the other side of the tracks, so to speak.
-This area is a bit more funky and rustic than Rome’s city center.
+This area is a bit more rustic than Rome’s city center.
 In Italian, tra means across, Tevere means Tiber, so it is literally “across the Tiber River.
-Trastevere is a short walk to places like the Pantheon and Spanish Steps, but it has its own tantalizing personality and is full of lively activity and lots of locals.
+From Trastevere you can walk to places like the Pantheon and Spanish Steps, but it has its own tantalizing personality and is full of lively activity and locals.

 The tiramisu cooking class was in a cute restaurant called Il Maritozzo Rosso Bistrot run by Edoardo Fraioli and Francesca Cappelli.
 They are two very creative chefs who are well known in Rome for their original recipes using the maritozzo, a sweet Roman roll much like the French brioche.
 You could easily walk right by the restaurant without noticing; it is a perfect hidden treasure.

 We met Francesca in the restaurant at 10:00 am.
 She took us through the step-by-step process for making tiramisu using the maritozzo roll.
-Typically tiramisu is made with lady finger cookies dipped in espresso, but here, Francesca poured the coffee directly onto the open maritozzo roll and then slathered on the mascarpone cream.
+Typically tiramisu is made with ladyfinger cookies dipped in espresso, but here, Francesca poured the coffee directly onto the open maritozzo roll and then slathered on the mascarpone cream to create this lovely variation.
 Heaven.
-It is a lovely variation.

 I have provided you with both versions of tiramisu; the classic with lady fingers, and the variation using a sweet roll like the maritozzo.
 Perhaps you can find a brioche or other sweet roll at your bakery or supermarket.